Walter Hazell

 Walter Hazell (1843 – 12 February 1919) was a British politician and publisher.

 Hazell was educated privately, and became a printer and publisher in London, running Hazell, Watson and Viney Limited.
 He joined the Peace Society, serving as its treasurer, and was a founder of the Self-Help Emigration Society and the Children's Fresh Air Mission.

+Between 1891 and 1895, Walter hired superintendents to run a training farm from a farmhouse he rented (originally with 4 acres increasing to 28 acres in 1892) in Langley, Essex near Saffron Walden.
+The training farm was for unemployed and unskilled young men from London unable to obtain work.
+Whereas the farm was not profitable the success of the skills training led them to move to a 225-acre site in Buckinghamshire instead.
+Around 100 men (a few boys 14-17 and five aged 40-46, but an average age of 24) were helped.
+44 came from lodging houses and refuges.
+The intention was to gain skills and emigrate to Canada with the Self-Help Emigration Society.

 Hazell joined the Liberal Party, and was elected for Leicester in an 1894 by-election.
 He held the seat in 1895, but was defeated in 1900.
 In 1911, he became the Mayor of Holborn, and he also served as an Income Tax commissioner.